-Methow Beaver Project promotes Beavers as a tool for maintaining stream integrity, restoring riparian habitat and biodiversity, reclaiming wetlands and increasing water storage while fostering community education and involvement to improve the health and resilience of the Methow River watershed.
+Methow Beaver Project promotes working with Beavers as partners for restoring streams, riparian habitat, and biodiversity while reactivating wetlands, increasing water storage, and fostering community education and involvement to improve the health and resilience of the Methow River watershed.

 Our Legacy & Future